Is the Digital SAT Easier or Harder Than the Paper Version?

 Along with increased accessibility, the College Board claims that a digital SAT is more aligned with how students today are learning.
 Many learning experiences both inside and outside of schools happen on digital devices, and the College Board wants the SAT to keep up with that trend.

 Also, the shorter exam length and extra time per question is designed to make the digital SAT less stressful for students.
-In general, the College Board intends for all changes to the SAT to help students focus on successfully showing their skills, knowledge, and college and career readiness.
+In general, the College Board intended for the new changes to the SAT to help students focus on successfully showing their skills, knowledge, and college and career readiness.

 But is the digital SAT easier than the paper and pencil SAT?
 Let’s find out!